 Someone tells an executive to implement a new software system because that’s what enterprises do and it also happens that they have a budget they need to spend and if they don’t spend it they will lose it next year.
 So the executive, with his bonus on the line, writes up an RFP (Request For Proposal).

-A sales director from an enterprise software vendor picks up the RFP, jots down a bunch of bullet points, makes some big promises, and offers to take responsibility if it all goes wrong.
+A sales director from an enterprise software vendor picks up the RFP, jots down a bunch of bullet points and spawns up a glossy presentation, makes some big promises, and offers to take responsibility if it all goes wrong.

 The buying process usually happens over golf and dinner and a deal is made (usually in the seven digits range).